OrthoticsManager/policies/README.md

-# Datica HIPAA Compliance Policies
+# Podiatric Practice Management, LLC HIPAA Compliance Policies

 HIPAA compliance is complicated, but it doesn't have to be.
 Datica helps relieve the technical burden with our HIPAA-compliant cloud computing platform and solutions for healthcare.